 \section{Methods and analysis}

-Based on MUSE, HST and JWST observation, this system appears to be a blue-peak dominated \lya\ emission surrounding three galaxies (primary, primary-1 and companion) and indicating gas accretion in multiple spatial locations.
-In this section, we present methods to study this intrugruing system.
+Based on MUSE, HST, and JWST observations, this system appears to be a blue-peak dominated \lya\ emission surrounding three galaxies (primary, primary-1, and companion) and indicating gas accretion in multiple spatial locations.
+In this section we present methods for studying this intriguing system.